Shivaji Nagar railway station

 Shivajinagar railway station (earlier Bhamburde railway station) is a train station serving Shivajinagar (earlier Bhamburde) suburb of Pune.
 It has two platforms.
 This is a halt for suburban trains of Pune.
-The station is also halt for trains from Mumbai to Pune Junction.
+The station is also halt for trains from Mumbai CST to Pune Junction.
 This station is important because this is the nearest railway station to Pune's Session Court and many important building like the College of Engineering, PMC building etc. Trains which halt on this station generally halt for 2 to 3 minutes.
 The National Highway 48 runs behind the station.
 This station is just 2 km away from Pune Junction.